IzzySoft/Adebar/doc/hints.md

 Disadvantage here is that *TiBu* touches the timestamps of all files, so the original timestamps are lost: All files appear as if they would have been created at the time the backup was made.

+## Usage
+`adebar-cli` requires at least one parameter, which will be used to

+* detect a matching (device-specific) configuration file (see the "Configuration" section above)
+* define the desired output-directory (residing below the configured `STORAGE_BASE`)

+You can pass it an optional second parameter, which will then be appended to the output directory name.
+This is especially useful if you want to keep "historic scripts", e.g. to later detemine which apps where installed on your device at a given time.

+As this might be easier to understand with an example: Let's say you've got two devices, one Motorola and one HTC.
+For each of them, you wish different settings to be applied.
+So for a "shortcut", you name the first "moto" and the second "htc".
+For easier handling, you could do the following:

+* create the `config` directory below the directory `adebar-cli` resides in
+* copy `doc/config.sample` to `config/moto` resp. `config/htc`
+* adjust the two files to your needs
+* call `adebar-cli` with...
+  * `./adebar-cli moto` to create the scripts in `$STORAGE_BASE/moto`
+  * `./adebar-cli htc _20141101` to create them in `$STORAGE_BASE/htc_20141101`